-Your performing artist clients are typically treated like independent contractors.
-They must declare all of their income, but they are allowed to deduct expenses against their income.
-In general, the Canada Revenue Agency states any expense is a deductible business cost if it’s a reasonable expense your client has paid or will have to pay to earn business income.
+Do you have performing artists as clients?
+While a unique occupation, these exceptional sets of clients are treated like independent contractors in most cases.
+They must declare all of their income, but they’re allowed to deduct expenses against their income.
+In general, the Canada Revenue Agency (CRA) states any expense is a deductible business cost if it’s a reasonable expense your client has paid or will have to pay to earn business income.

 Defining Artistic Activity

-For your client’s artistry expenses to be deductible, she must have been employed during the previous year under certain circumstances.
+For your client’s artistry expenses to be deductible, they must’ve been employed during the previous year under certain circumstances.
 Your client must have composed a drama, musical, or literary work.
-Alternatively, she could have performed an artistic activity as a member of a professional association.
-Your client is also considered an employed artist if she created a painting, print, etching, drawing, sculpture, or similar piece of work.
+Alternatively, they could’ve performed an artistic activity as a member of a professional association.
+Your client is also considered an employed artist if they created a painting, print, etching, drawing, sculpture, or similar piece of work.
 Any reproduction of an existing piece of art is not considered an artistic activity.

 The amount of expenses your client can deduct from being an employed artist is the lowest calculation of a few amounts.
-The deductible amount is the lessor of the actual expenses paid during the year, $1,000 less certain expenses, or 20 percent of your client’s employment income from artistic activity less certain expenses.
+The deductible amount is the lesser of the actual expenses paid during the year, $1,000 less certain expenses, or 20% of your client’s employment income from artistic activity less certain expenses.
 The specific expenses to consider for the second and third options include costs for musical instruments, interest paid on a vehicle, and capital cost allowance for a vehicle.
-If your client’s deductible amount is limited because of the 20 percent or $1,000 options, any unclaimed expenses can be deducted in future years.
+If your client’s deductible amount is limited because of the 20% or $1,000 options, any unclaimed expenses can be deducted in future years.

 Your clients may deduct up to $500 of scholarships or fellowships from their taxable income under the scholarship exemption.
 Artists deduct any provincial sales tax they pay on certain expenses provided the expenses are deducted from employment income.